canonical/docker-snap/README.md

 * Additional certificates used by the Docker daemon to authenticate with registries need to be located in `/var/snap/docker/common/etc/certs.d` instead of `/etc/docker/certs.d`.

+* Specifying the option `--security-opt="no-new-privileges=true"` with the `docker run` command (or the equivalent in docker-compose) will result in a failure of the container to start.
+This is due to an an underlying external constraint on AppArmor (see https://bugs.launchpad.net/snappy/+bug/1908448 for details).

 ### Examples

 * [Setup a secure private registry](registry-example.md)